 I close this for now but please re-open it if you strongly disagree.

-#10 Updated by txemi M over 3 years ago
+#10 Updated by txemi M almost 4 years ago

 I would like not seeing this issue closed.
 I do not agree with the argument given above.
 I also think that there is no reliable way for redmine to guess identity mapping but I also think that this should not be done automatically.
 The administrator who added repository to some project should manually define the mapping.